dsccommunity/SqlServerDsc/README.md

 ## Installation

-To manually install the module, download the source code and unzip the contents of the '\Modules\xSQLServer' directory to the '$env:ProgramFiles\WindowsPowerShell\Modules folder'.
+To manually install the module, download the source code and unzip the contents of the '\Modules\xSQLServer' directory to the '$env:ProgramFiles\WindowsPowerShell\Modules' folder.

 To install from the PowerShell gallery using PowerShellGet (in PowerShell 5.0) run the following command: